Components

 Copy to clipboard

-attribute accepts between one and four values, which correspond to the top, right, bottom, and left padding respectively.
+The gutter attribute accepts between one and four values, which correspond to the top, right, bottom, and left padding respectively.
 Similar to the padding property shorthand in CSS.

 The example above will result in the following padding: